run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-confluence/README.md

 instance to initialize the ConfluenceReader - base URL needs to end with `/wiki`.
 The user can optionally specify OAuth 2.0 credentials to authenticate with the Confluence instance.
 If no credentials are specified, the loader will look for `CONFLUENCE_API_TOKEN` or `CONFLUENCE_USERNAME`/`CONFLUENCE_PASSWORD` environment variables to proceed with basic authentication.
+Keep in mind `CONFLUENCE_PASSWORD` is not your actual password, but an API Token obtained here: https://id.atlassian.com/manage-profile/security/api-tokens.

 For more on authenticating using OAuth 2.0, checkout: